gana1984/ietools/README.md

 Utils has utility functions to find an effective interest rate and to provide cash flows adjusted to a Least Common Multiple (LCM) time horizon.

-If you use any of these tools, please cite this repository as follows:
+If you use any of these tools, please cite the following engrxiv article:
-> Natarajan G. (2022). ietools: A Python Package for Industrial Engineering Applications.
-Version 0.1.
+> Natarajan G. (2022). ietools: A Python Package for Industrial Engineering Applications. https://doi.org/10.31224/2522 [DOI for the ENGRXIV Article: 10.31224/2522] (https://doi.org/10.31224/2522)

 Other modules in the making: